truonghm/mlops-backend-example/README.md

 The is one task available in Airflow: `dag_quantity_model_preprocessing`.
 The transformation is done in Python (pandas).

-Data are stored on a MySQL database (`mysql:3306`) with the following tables:
-- `fact_order_items`, corresponds with the `data_order.csv` file
-- `dim_product`, corresponds with the `data_metadata_product.csv` file
-- `dim_store`, corresponds with the `data_metadata_store.csv` file
-- `features`, features after transformation

 ### Monitoring

 - Prometheus: [localhost:9090](http://localhost:9090)
 - Grafana: [localhost:3000](http://localhost:3000) with username==`admin` and password==`pass@123`

-Note that due to limited time, I only use the stock dashboard (from [here](https://github.com/Kludex/fastapi-prometheus-grafana)) in Grafana with some setting modification.
-Given more time, a better dashboard that show tailor-made metrics for the model can be built.

 The dashboard has already been loaded into Grafana after running Docker Compose.
 Please go to __Dashboard > Browse > FastAPI Dashboard__ to view the dashboard.